 America's Path to the Best Health Care at Lower Cost: IOM Report

-The Institute of Medicine of the National Academies (IOM) released a report yesterday (September 6, 2012) entitled "Best Care at Lower Cost : The Path to Continuously Learning Health Care in America."
-The IOM's Committee on the Learning Health Care System in America was tasked with determining the key challenges to health care in the United States today.
+Learning Health Care System in America was tasked with determining the key challenges to health care in the United States today.

 "America's health care system has become far too complex and costly to continue business as usual.
 Pervasive inefficiencies, an inability to manage a rapidly deepening clinical knowledge base, and a reward system poorly focused on key patient needs, all hinder improvements in the safety and quality of care and threaten the nation's economic stability and global competitiveness.
 Achieving higher quality care at lower cost will require fundamental commitments to the incentives, culture, and leadership that foster continuous "learning”, as the lessons from research and each care experience are systematically captured, assessed, and translated into reliable care."